 New Relic queries your Google Cloud Storage services based on a polling interval of 5 minutes.

 After connecting the integration to New Relic and waiting a few minutes, data will appear in the New Relic UI.
-To find and use integration data, including your dashboards and your alert settings, go to one.newrelic.com > Infrastructure > GCP > Google Cloud Storage.
+To find and use integration data, including your dashboards and your alert settings, go to one.newrelic.com > All capabilities > Infrastructure > GCP > Google Cloud Storage.

 To create custom dashboards for the integration, create queries for the